Skip to main content

 Bookkeep captures these orders and payments on the ecommerce journal entry and also records any payouts connected to these orders on the deposit journal entry to aid with reconciliation.

-1. Understanding the Global-E Model
+1. Understanding the Global-e Flow

 Example of Flow Commerce as an order source in Shopify